AnonJr/AnonJr.com/_posts/2018-11-02-Projects-Projects-Projects.md

 I've considered doing a World of Tanks stream on Saturdays, and calling it "The 48%" (inside joke for the stat obsessed), though I worry that the game is falling and might not be around in any big way in the near future - and more important than that, I just haven't been having as much fun with the game lately.

-I've also considered doing Fallout or something like it just because I'm a bit of an antisocial gamer. :)
+I've also considered doing Fallout or something like it just because I'm a bit of an antisocial gamer. :smiley:

 ## Wrapping it up
 I really feel like I've forgotten something, but at this hour that's not surprising.
 Tomorrow I'll pick one and do a bit of a deeper look at where it's at and what needs to happen.
 From there the goal is to start making actual progress and to focus the posts on status updates and/or do some thinking out loud type stuff.